scala-ide/docs/src/sphinx/tutorials/androiddevelopment/index.rst

 (???)

 #.
 Open an Android project.
 #.
-Right-click the project and choose Add Scala Nature (may be under the Scala sub-menu).
+Right-click the project and choose Add Scala Nature (which may be under the 'Configure' sub-menu).
 #.
 After a successful build, right-click the project and choose Add AndroidProguardScala Nature.

 Step 3: Develop for Android using Scala